eugenebalts/eugenebalts/README.md

 ## About me

 🗽 I Live in Poland, Warsaw
-💻 In Front-end Development journey since December 2022
+💻 In Web Development journey since December 2022
 👨🏿‍🎓 Finished **_The Rolling Scopes School_** courses
-❄️ I'm currently deepening my knowledge in React
+💼 Open to work

 ---